hsivonen/encoding_rs/README.md

-# encoding-rs
+# encoding_rs

-encoding-rs aspires to become an implementation of the [Encoding Standard](https://encoding.spec.whatwg.org/) that
+encoding_rs aspires to become an implementation of the [Encoding Standard](https://encoding.spec.whatwg.org/) that

 1. Is written in Rust.